 The Holocaust is a crime that stands alone in human history for the scale of its horror and inhumanity.
-That is why it is crucial to ensure that this experience is never forgotten and that such atrocities never take place again.” – Jason Kenney, Minister of Citizenship, Immigration and Multiculturalism
+That is why it is crucial to ensure that this experience is never forgotten and that such atrocities never take place again.” – Jason Kenney, Minister for Multiculturalism

 A Brief History of Canada and the Holocaust

 While Canada did not directly experience the Holocaust, it was affected in many ways by the tragedy.
 Learn more about Canada’s history and response to the Holocaust.

 The International Holocaust Remembrance Alliance (IHRA) is an intergovernmental body made up of government officials and experts from 31 countries.
 It supports Holocaust education, remembrance and research in member countries and around the world.
 Canada will chair the IHRA in 2013–2014.